jebeck/dataviz-power-tools/dataviz-power-tools.md

 Example: horizontal-scrolling timeline.

 Note:
 I've spent a lot of time over the past couple years working on horizontally scrolling timeline visualizations of data.
-There are two basic strategies for implementing any kind of scrolling timeline data display: you can render a very wide SVG and use the browser's native scrolling capabilities for navigation, or you can render an SVG exactly the size of the portion of the timeline currently in view and attach listeners to mouse events and touch events to change what's rendered within the SVG as the user interacts with the display.
+There are two basic strategies for implementing any kind of scrolling timeline data display: you can render a very wide SVG and use the browser's native scrolling capabilities for navigation, or you can render an SVG exactly the size of the portion of the timeline currently in view and attach listeners to mouse events and touch events to change what's rendered within the SVG as the user interacts with the display - you could call this a "virtual scrolling" approach.
 At first, I thought the second strategy made more sense.
 Rendering a very large SVG, the vast majority of which is not in view, seemed odd to me.

 However, I've since changed my tune, for the simple reason that the browser-native strategy allows you to leverage *all* of the under-the-hood optimization that the browser vendors have put into (and will continue to build into, in the future) something like image scrolling performance.
 In this particular example - and I suspect in other parallel examples - that optimization yields significant performance gains over the JavaScript strategy.